-If you would like to change the banner image on your department or group homepage, select a new photo from SmugMug and contact the director of digital communications with your request to update the photo.
+If you would like to change the banner image on your department or group homepage, select a new photo from SmugMug and contact CIT with your request to update the photo.
 Please note that the dimensions of the homepage banner is 1920x500 pixels - so make sure the photo you select will still look good when cropped narrowly.

 It is also possible for sites to opt for a simpler landing page without a banner image.
 For sites that utilitarian in nature (providing quick access to frequently-sought information), a bannerless landing page may actually be preferable.
-If you would like to remove the banner from your site landing page, please contact the director of digital communications.
+If you would like to remove the banner from your site landing page, please contact CIT.

 Titles and Introductions